 The most popular drugs of abuse among teens include marijuana, prescription drugs, and alcohol according to the National Drug Intelligence Center.
 Also on the list are over-the-counter drugs.
 This includes cough syrups and medications that use pseudoephedrine.
 In addition, it includes inhalants, especially among younger teens and adolescents.

-Teenage Drug Abuse and When to Step In
+Teenage Drug Abuse and When to Get Involved

 Parents who notice the changes in their teen’s life must step in.
 They need to set serious boundaries and limits.
 But if drug abuse has bloomed into drug addiction, the problem has morphed.
 Therefore, it has gone from a disciplinary issue to one that is medical in nature.